nickjackolaisen/BusinessInitiaitive/_posts/insurance/2023-06-07-types_of_business_insurance.md

 The following insurance plans can only be added to an existing policy:

 ####    12. Accounts Receivable Insurance
-If you lose the ability to bill clients due to lost or damage of receipts or other billing data, Accounts Receivable Insurance gives you an added layer of protection and mitigates the financial losses of such an event.
+If you lose the ability to bill clients due to lost or damaged receipts or other billing data, Accounts Receivable Insurance gives you an added layer of protection and mitigates the financial losses of such an event.

 ####    13. Business Interruption insurance
 Business Income insurance, or business interruption insurance, protects your company from losses stemming from temporary closures due to natural disasters and similar events.